Trooping the Colour: Spinwheel of the massed bands

-Trooping the colour through the ranks
+Trooping the Colour through the ranks

-To the strains of the Grenadiers Slow March, the Escort to the Colour then troops the colour down the long line of Nos.
+To the strains of the Grenadiers' Slow March, the Escort to the Colour then troops the colour down the long line of Nos.
 6-2 Guards.
 The colour itself is borne by the Ensign in front of the line of guards, but the ranks of the Escort interweave with their ranks.
 For Nos.
 6-2 Guards, who maintain the 'present arms' position, the long trooping, especially on a hot day, requires stamina.
 (Note: When the colour passes the spectators, members of the British and foreign armed services, and military attachés of the diplomatic corps salute the colour, as is customary in the British Army.)
 As this is done the Massed Bands move back in slow time to their original places.

-Eventually the Escort arrives back at its original position as No. 1 Guard – from where it first marched off in quick time.
+Eventually, the Escort arrives back at its original position as No. 1 Guard; from where it first marched off in quick time.
 Their Captain, who had temporarily ceded his command to the Subaltern, resumes his command over No. 1 Guard by ordering them to present arms, thus bringing the Escort back in line with Nos.
 2-6 Guards.
 The entire parade is now ordered by the Field Officer to slope arms, thus concluding the trooping phase.

 The trooping phase is followed by the march-past in slow and quick time of the foot guards and then the Household Cavalry and King's Troop, also in slow and quick time.

 Preparing for the march-past

 From front to back: Guards Nos.
 5, 4, 3, 2, 1 in ranks of two.
 Background at left: massed bands.

-The Field Officer gives the command, "Officers, take post."
+The Field Officer gives the command, "Officers, take post".
 Nos.
-1 to 5 Guard then "retire", about-turning and right-forming into review formation, following which the Adjutant commands "Guides, steady", giving signal to the company guides to resume their positions.
+1 to 5 Guard then 'retire', about-turning and right-forming into review formation, following which the Adjutant commands "Guides, steady", giving signal to the company guides to resume their positions.
 Nos.
 1 to 5 Guard then about-turn again as the Corps of Drums play.
-Since No. 6 Guard is already standing at right angles to the other five companies it does not need to execute this movement, but instead it moves close-order position then to the right in threes after Nos.
+Since No. 6 Guard is already standing at right angles to the other five companies, it does not need to execute this movement, but instead it moves close-order position then to the right in threes after Nos.
 1 to 5 Guards turn back to advance position.
-(Note: Also, as No. 6 Guard is always formed on the left of the line by the Coldstream Guards if present, by tradition they do not recognize the command to "retire".)
+(Note: Also, as No. 6 Guard is always formed on the left of the line by the Coldstream Guards if present, by tradition they do not recognise the command to 'retire'.)

 Once intervals are established, the Field Officer salutes the King and informs him that the foot guards are ready to march past, then after turning about, commands, "Guards will march past in slow and quick time...
 Slow march!"
 No. 6 Guard will then left turn to be advance and then form two ranks on marching after the parade has started to execute the slow march.